Your Patient Guide to Navigating Food Allergieskmattikalli@gmail.com

 While taking personal responsibility for you or your child’s meals can help clear allergens from your diet, there are some situations in which having food provided to you is unavoidable.
 When these situations arise, remember that it is never rude or inappropriate to advocate for your health and alert your host to your dietary restrictions.
 If you are attending a catered event, the sooner you communicate your needs with the host the better, as all catering staff must legally have protocols in the case of a food allergy.
 If you are a parent of a child with an allergy, be sure to stress the importance (and appropriateness) of saying “no” to food offered at school or by friends!

 Even with all of the motivation, discipline and tools in your belt to maintain an allergen-free diet, it can be difficult to keep yourself safe from exposure while also getting a balanced nutritional intake each day – not to mention enjoying the food you eat!
 We strongly recommend that those with food allergies consult a licensed dietitian to optimize their diet and develop a plan that accounts for total wellness, not just avoiding allergic reactions.

-If you or your child has been recently diagnosed with a food allergy, or if you simply need guidance in navigating your dietary restrictions, Dr. Prema Ganganna at The Allergy and Asthma Center can help.
+If you or your child has been recently diagnosed with a food allergy, or if you simply need guidance in navigating your dietary restrictions, Dr. Prema Ganganna at The Premier Allergist can help.
 Dr. Ganganna is a licensed dietitian who will work with you to develop a dietary wellness plan that meets your individual needs.